KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

             <kn-import src="yourCDNurl"></kn-import>

-         Now you can insert the library link from the Javascript section of the Editor panel as shown below.
+         Now you can insert the library link from the *Libraries* section of the Editor panel as shown below.

 .. figure:: media/js_library_custom.png